 Ionel Gog, Malte Schwarzkopf, Natacha Crooks, Matthew P. Grosvenor, Allen Clement and Steven Hand

-to appear in Proceedings of the 10th European Conference on Computer Systems (EuroSys 2015)
+in Proceedings of the 10th European Conference on Computer Systems (EuroSys 2015)

 - Queues don't matter if you can JUMP them!

 Matthew P. Grosvenor, Malte Schwarzkopf, Ionel Gog, Robert N. M. Watson, Andrew W. Moore, Steven Hand and Jon Crowcroft